Black Sun (Kode9 & the Spaceape album): Background

 Black Sun is Kode9 & the Spaceape's second collaborative studio album, following Memories of the Future (2006).
 Kode9 took a sabbatical from teaching at the University of East London.
-In a 2011 interview, the Spaceape cited the writers H. G. Wells and George Orwell, as well as the film directors David Cronenberg, Michael Haneke, Alfred Hitchcock, and Akira Kurosawa, as the influences on the album.
+In a 2011 interview, the Spaceape cited his recent reading of "classic" writers H. G. Wells and George Orwell, as well as the film directors David Cronenberg, Michael Haneke, Alfred Hitchcock, and Akira Kurosawa, as the influences on the album.

 Black Sun includes contributions from Cha Cha and Flying Lotus.
 The album's cover art is designed by Optigram.
 The album comes with illustrations by Raz Mesinai that visualize the album's story.

 The Spaceape died on 2 October 2014, and Black Sun became their final collaborative studio album.

 Critical reception

 Alex Macpherson of The Guardian stated, "while 2006's Memories of the Future captured the nocturnal smokiness of traditional dubstep, Black Sun is more about richly textured, pitch-shifting synths and spidery rhythmic workouts."
 He added, "It's often engaging, but the way it discomfits is rather expected, a well-worn sonic language of alienation and dystopia."
-Nate Patrin of Pitchfork commented that "Tension and anxiety don't always have to be cavernous and austere, and Black Sun reveals a way for dubstep's vanguard to express their more ominous impulses in a way you can still dance to, no matter how the steps change."
+Nate Patrin of Pitchfork commented that "instead of sinking into a single-minded atmosphere of futurist foreboding, the music is more sprightly and intricate," adding that "tension and anxiety don't always have to be cavernous and austere, and Black Sun reveals a way for dubstep's vanguard to express their more ominous impulses in a way you can still dance to."
 Michaelangelo Matos of The A.V.
 Club stated, "In spite of its sprawling palette, Black Sun is tight and compact, an album rather than simply a showcase."